 For instance, you could be living in an eight-room house, using a single study area to organise your day, perform admin tasks and research scholastic material.
 Two rooms – one for study, the other for receiving parishioners every week perhaps – would add up to 25%, but that’s the limit for this claimable amount.
 You can’t go higher.

-Further Example: Let’s say you pay £650 per month (£7,824 per year) rent and 1 of your 8 rooms is used for your ministerial work.
-You can claim tax relief on expenses of £7,824 / 8 X 1 = £978.00.
-If you are a basic rate taxpayer then this would reduce your tax bill by £978 x 20% = £195.60.
+A further example: Let’s say you pay £650 per month (£7,824 per year) rent and 1 of your 8 rooms is used for your ministerial work.
+You can claim tax relief on expenses of £7,824 / 8 x 1 = £978.00.
+If you are a basic-rate taxpayer then this would reduce your tax bill by £978 x 20% = £195.60.
 But please note the maximum amount of rent expenses you can claim is limited to 25% of the total amount or rent paid in the year.

-Where ‘necessarily incurred’ in performing your duties, secretarial assistance and the cost of any journeys from one place of work to another can be claimed as expenses.
+Where ‘necessarily incurred’ while performing your duties, secretarial assistance and the cost of any journeys from one place of work to another can be claimed as expenses.

 Secretarial assistance allowable expenses also include sums paid to a spouse or partner that has carried out such duties.
-If they are a church member, such as a fellowship meeting leader, however, this is not allowable.
+If they are a church member, however – such as a fellowship meeting leader – this isn’t allowable.

 Travel expenses are generally paid or reimbursed by the church.
-But, if you have paid them yourself, or the church has reimbursed you less than HMRC’s approved mileage rates, then these expenses can be included.
+But if you have paid them yourself, or the church has reimbursed you less than HMRC’s approved mileage rates, then these expenses count too.

 Catholic priests can claim on the bread and wine used for Holy Communion.
 Tattered scripture can be replaced, and counts as an allowable expense.
 Tax advice for a Minister of Religion includes making sure you claim back on anything that may be broken, consumed, worn down or repaired for the job you carry out.

-It’s worth having an intelligent piece of tax return software to add it all up through the financial year in real-time.
-GoSimpleTax is precisely that.
-We’ve designed a mobile calculation tool for MoRs in the UK.
-Whenever tax law is updated, it knows what to assess, and even tells you where further cash could be saved.
+It’s worth staying on top of everything throughout the financial year in real time.
+GoSimpleTax is your best bet for doing so.
+Whenever tax law is updated for MoRs in the UK, it knows what to assess, and even tells you where further tax savings could be made.

 Trusted by over 10,000 subscribers